particle-iot/docs/src/content/reference/firmware.md

 For the time being there exists no way to access a previously published but TTL-unexpired event.

-**NOTE:** Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
+**NOTE 1:** Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
 Back to back burst of 4 messages will take 4 seconds to recover.

+**NOTE 2:** `Particle.publish()` and the `Particle.subscribe()` handler(s) share the same buffers.
+As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will wipe the susbscibe buffer!
+In these cases, copying the subscribe buffer's content to a separate char buffer prior to calling `Particle.publish()` is recommended.

 ---